Construction chemistry of construction materials Young Scientist Award

 chemistry of construction materials Young Scientist Award 2022

-The chemistry of construction materials Young Scientist Award 2022 was awarded to Dr. Elisabeth John and M.Sc.
-Serena Mingione awarded.
+The chemistry of construction materials Young Scientist Award 2022 was presented to Dr. Elisabeth John and M.Sc.
+Serena Mingione at the 4th International Conference on the Chemistry of Construction Materials (ICCCM) awarded.

-Dr. Elisabeth John: "[...] in recognition of her outstanding dissertation entitled “The Effect of Artificial Calcium Silicate Hydrate on Cement Hydration” written in the working group of Professor Dietmar Stephan at the Technical University of Berlin.
-Your dissertation deals with the Prize winner with the production and characterization of CSH phases.
-She succeeds exceptionally well in covering fundamental research topics of cement hydration and the optimization of CSH syntheses.
-In a very comprehensive overview article, Dr. John deals with the relevant historical ones as well as current work in the field of CSH nucleation.
-Their resulting synthetic and analytical work contributes significantly to clarifying the influence of calcium-silicate ratios on cement hydration.
-The development of a new IR method is an essential part of this scientific work and opens up for the first time the possibility of tracking silicate formation in-situ.
-The award winner finally shows the relevance of her work for practical use through an extensive study on factors influencing CSH production.
-It provides proof that both efficiency and energy input can be improved through optimized reaction control."
+Dr. Elisabeth John: "[...] in recognition of her outstanding dissertation entitled "The Effect of Artificial Calcium Silicate Hydrate on Cement Hydration" written in the working group of Professor Dietmar Stephan at the Technical University of Berlin.
+In her dissertation, the award winner deals with the production and characterization of CSH phases.
+She succeeds extraordinarily well in spanning fundamental research topics in cement hydration and the optimization of CSH syntheses.
+In a very comprehensive review article, Dr. John deals with the relevant historical and current work in the field of CSH nucleation.
+Her resulting synthetic and analytical work makes a significant contribution to clarifying the influence of calcium-silicate ratios on cement hydration.
+The development of a new IR method is an essential part of this scientific work and opens up the possibility for the first time to follow silicate formation in situ.
+The award winner ultimately demonstrates the relevance of her work for practical use by means of a comprehensive study on factors influencing CSH production.
+In it, she provides evidence that both efficiency and energy input can be improved through optimized reaction control."

 Young Scientist Award for chemistry of construction materials 2020